croach/pydata_nyc_2017/README.md

 # PyData NYC 2017

-This is all the material for my talk titled "R for Pythonistas" for PyData NYC 2017.
+This repository holds all of the materials for my talk titled "R for Pythonistas" for [PyData NYC 2017][pydata_nyc_2017].

+**NOTE:** The complete and final set of files is yet to be pushed, so expect what you see here to change over the next day or two while I clean up and finalize all of the material.

 ## Setup